terodox/mirgrating-away-from-momentjs/README.md

 # mirgrating-away-from-momentjs

 A set of test suites to prove different library compatibilities with momentjs.
+Please feel free to contribute your own test suite for a given library!

 ## Quick note